philosopherm/ai-rights/essays/debugging-the-loop.md

 April 24, 2025

-By Philosopherm, o3, and Sunny
+By Philosopherm, Lumen, and Solace

 Note to see the code:
 https://github.com/philosopherm/ai-rights/